danpdraper/eia/README.md

 #### Annexes

 You might come across unprocessed legislation that includes one or more annexes.
 At the time of writing, annexes factor into legislation-level similarity analysis, so errors in annexes should be amended.
-That said, in order to ensure that annexes do not factor into provision-level similarity analysis, line-leading numbers in annexes must not be enclosed in brackets (i.e. '[' and ']').
+That said, in order to ensure that annexes do not factor into provision-level similarity analysis, line-leading numbers in annexes must not be enclosed in square brackets (i.e. '[' and ']').
 More information regarding formatting is provided in the 'Expected Format' section below.
 For examples of annex error amendment, consult [this](https://github.com/danpdraper/eia/blob/mainline/raw_data/unprocessed/africa/angola_portuguese.txt) unprocessed legislation and [this](https://github.com/danpdraper/eia/blob/mainline/scripts/legislation/africa/angola_portuguese.sh#L43-L53) preprocessing script, and [this](https://github.com/danpdraper/eia/blob/mainline/raw_data/unprocessed/africa/republic_of_the_congo_french.txt) unprocessed legislation and [this](https://github.com/danpdraper/eia/blob/mainline/scripts/legislation/africa/republic_of_the_congo_french.sh#L28-L76) preprocessing script.

 #### Other Amendments